Current Government Relations Lobbying Efforts

 APA Urges Vote on The Commuter Parity Act

-The APA, along with a coalition of more than 50 organizations, has signed on to a letter to to Congress supporting passage of The Commuter Parity Act (H.R.
+In November, the APA, along with a coalition of more than 50 organizations, signed on to a letter to Congress supporting passage of The Commuter Parity Act (H.R.
 2288).
-If enacted, the legislation will restore parity and make permanent the qualified transportation fringe benefits for parking and pubic transportation.
-The letter urges Congress to address the expired tax provision prior to year end.
+The legislation would have restored parity and made permanent the qualified transportation fringe benefits for parking and public transportation.
+The letter urged Congress to address the expired tax provision prior to year end.

 Read the letter to the Senate here.